megasnort/fork-cms-module-elo-rating/README.md

 	* **Latest Games**: List of the most recent games
 	* **Add a Game**: Form to let players submit their own games (with password protection)
 * Translations for English, Dutch and Czech

-## Changelog

-**14th of January 2016**

-* Bring up to date with latest Fork (3.9.x) conventions
-* Add Czech translation

-**10th of January 2015**

-* Added a select with opponents to the Player-action so you can compare better between the player an one of his/her opponents
-* Modified a label ($lblPlayersGames) because it gets followed by a &lt;select&gt;
-* Added the Elo-rating + gain or loss after a game to the table on the Player-action.
-If you installed the first version of this module, you need to manually add the 'game'-field (INT) to the elo_history-table, and re-save a game in the backend so the elo-history-table is re-filled correctly.
-* Fixed a major bug in the Rating-generator
-* Give a fixed width to the tables in Games.tpl

-## License

-The module is licensed under MIT.
-In short, this license allows you to do everything as long as the copyright statement stays present.